ansys/scade-design-rules/doc/source/rules/annotations/ann_notes_for_basic_datatypes_in_structures.rst

-.. index:: single: Ann Notes For Basic Data-types In Structures
+.. index:: single: Ann notes for basic data-types in structures

 Ann notes for basic data-types in structures
 ============================================